 Theft is a crime of moral turpitude meaning that people who have knowledge of your mistake may have reservations about the integrity of your moral character.

 When dealing with cases like shoplifting, it’s best to fight the charge.

 Criminal Penalties if Convicted

 And Other, Subtle Penalties for Shoplifting

-If you’re poorly represented in court, you’ll likely be found guilty of shoplifting.
+If you’re poorly represented in court on a shoplifting charge, you’ll likely be found guilty.
 If found guilty, the defendant’s penalties are usually assessed under misdemeanor guidelines, after which, they’re assessed a fine and may go on about their day.

 There are two instances where a defendant may be forced to serve jail time or enhanced and/or charged with a felony;